MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

 ## Adding an item to a player inventory

-PlayFab’s [Player Item Management (Server)](xref:titleid.playfabapi.com.server.playeritemmanagement) and [Player Item Management (Client)](xref:titleid.playfabapi.com.client.playeritemmanagement) APIs support many strategies for item purchasing, such as simple real money or virtual currency purchases of items, triggered item grants based on buying another item, locked (with a potentially purchasable key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on events within a game.
+PlayFab's [Player Item Management (Server)](xref:titleid.playfabapi.com.server.playeritemmanagement) and [Player Item Management (Client)](xref:titleid.playfabapi.com.client.playeritemmanagement) APIs support many strategies for item purchasing, such as simple real money or virtual currency purchases of items, triggered item grants based on buying another item, locked (with a potentially purchasable key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on events within a game.

 Let's use the PlayFab APIs to add an item to a player's inventory by purchasing it with virtual currency.